 Do some research and consider having a commercial security system installed.
 Having a monitored alarm system will make burglars think twice before targeting your building.
-Your security system should be installed and monitored by a licensed security company.
-It should also be very loud and visible.
+Make sure it’s properly maintained.
 Foil the burglar’s plans by showing that they won’t escape undetected.

 6. Make sure your safes do their job.

 Your employees should be in the habit of depositing cash into the safe frequently throughout the day.
-Ideally, the safe would be damage-resistant, bolted to the ground, and hidden.
-Only your upper-level employees should know where the safe is and where the keys and code are hidden.
+Ideally, the safe would be bolted to the ground.

 8. Have interior emergency lights at night.